ilkomiliev/rust-game-impl/README.md

 cargo doc --open
 ```

-Additional excersices could be to implement some kind of event listenening for different events, ie high score statistics, etc.
+Additional exercises could be to implement some kind of event listenening for different events, ie high score statistics, etc.